Fintech Digital Marketing: How to Test Channels and Generate Leads

 Tilled: B2B social media marketing

-It’s rare to find B2B fintechs winning market share with social media, but this payment facilitator does.
+It’s rare to find B2B fintechs winning market share with thought leadership social media, but this PayFac-as-a-service does.

 Fintech startup Tilled knows exactly what’s on their customers’ minds.
 That’s why their organic social media content attracts already-sold inbound leads ready to set up their new account.